 Legacy Park has a large adventure play space that is suitable for children of all ages, plus an accessible community space for barbecues and picnics, an outdoor amphitheatre, two pizza ovens, public toilets and shelters.

 The park has been named in recognition of the considerable contribution of Legacy to Hobart and the wider Australian community.

 Located close to picnic and social areas, the playscape is designed for the use of children of different ages and abilities, inviting children to climb, clamber and use their imagination when playing.
 Discovery gardens, climbing wall and lookouts form part of the experience.
-Mimicking the grandeur of the Dolarite escarpments on kunanyi / Mount Wellington, terraced rock walls protect the area from wind.
+Mimicking the grandeur of the dolerite escarpments on kunanyi/Mt Wellington, terraced rock walls protect the area from wind.

 Barbecue and picnic facilities

 There are five barbecue sites available for use, with two of the undercover barbecue areas bookable for a fee.
 The other three sites are available for anyone to use.

 Four social areas with tables are available in the vicinity of the barbecues and pizza ovens.
 The barbecue and picnic areas overlook the playscape to the east.
 Other tables are spread throughout the playscape so that parents can keep an eye on their children at play.